All incompatible measurements on qubits lead to multiparticle Bell nonlocality

+By making use of a computational method detailed in the Appendix~\ref{app:trine-3parties}, we could also show that when three parties are considerd, we have that $\etaB{3}(\oT)<0.8007$, hence $\etaB{3}(\oT)<\etaB{2}(\oT)$.
 Finally, we remark that using the methods for symmetric multipartite Bell inequalities presented in Ref.~\cite{Designolle2024Mulatipartite}, one may cerfify nonlocality in scenarios with a large number of parties $N$, hence to obtain non-trivial (numerical and analytical) lower bounds for $\etaB{N}(\mathsf{M})$ for large $N$.

-\paragraph{Implications for multipartite Bell nonlocality} It is known that the set of all qubit POVMs is jointly measurable if and only if their white noisy visibility is smaller than or equals one have, that is, if $\oM$ be the set of all qubit POVMs, $\eta^{\text{JM}}(\oM)=1/2$~\cite{Zhang2023POVMonehalf,Renner2023POVMonehalf}.
-Hence, by our main theorem, it follows that, if $\eta>1/2$, there exists a $N-$partite qubit state $\rho$ and a set of measurements $\{M_{a|x}\}$ such that